Your Directors are pleased to present this 24th Annual Report of the Companytogether with the Audited Accounts for the year ended 31st March 2019.

-As provided in Sec 92 (3) of the Act a copy of the annual return is available on thewebsite of the company and the web-link of such annual return ishttp://www.indowind.com/ielannualretum2017-18.pdf
+As provided in Sec 92 (3) of the Act the extract of annual return is given in Annexure(1) of this report in the format Form MGT-9 which forms part of this report.

 TRANSACTIONS WITH RELATED PARTIES

-Detailed information is provided with respect to the list of Related Parties under noteNo.44 of the notes on accounts and with respect to transactions with related parties aregiven in detailed under note No. 44 of the notes on accounts in the format Form AOC-2which forms part of this report in Annexure (2).
+Detailed information is provided with respect to the list of Related Parties under NoteNo.37 of the Notes on accounts and with respect to transactions with related parties aregiven in detailed under Note No.37 of the notes on accounts in the format Form AOC-2which forms part of this report in Annexure (3).

 ADEQUACY OF INTERNAL CONTROL

-Your Company has effective and adequate internal control systems in combination withdelegation of powers.
+Your Company has effective and adequate internal control system in combination withdelegation of powers.
 The control system is also supported by internal audits andmanagement reviews with documented policies and procedures.

 M/s.
-S. Vasudevan & Associates are the Internal Auditors who continuously monitorand strengthen the financial control procedures in line with the growth operations of theCompany.
+S. Vasudevan & Associates are the Internal Auditors to continuously monitorand strengthen the financial control procedures in line with the growth operations of theCompany.